 Dianne has earned a reputation as a fighter, fighting for fundamental changes to make County government more accountable to taxpayers- the people who pay the bills.
 From transforming the region's fire protection system after the largest fire disaster in California history to posting information about registered sex offenders on the Internet, Dianne doesn't back down from a challenge.
 At a community event, Dianne was once introduced as, "... a woman who has the guts to do the right thing, even though it's not the popular thing."

-Supervisor Jacob has been honored with Legislator of the Year Awards from the California Narcotics Officers Association, the Border Solution Task Force, the Industrial Environmental Association, the San Diego Merchants Association, the San Diego Domestic Violence Council, the Building Owners and Managers Association and Lean Energy U.S..
+She has received Legislator of the Year Awards from the California Narcotics Officers Association, the Border Solution Task Force, the Industrial Environmental Association, the San Diego Merchants Association, the San Diego Domestic Violence Council, the Building Owners and Managers Association and Lean Energy U.S..

 She is also a recipient of the Women Who Mean Business Award from The San Diego Business Journal and was named Alumna of the Year for San Diego State University, College of Education.
 She is a San Diego County School Board Hall of Fame inductee, a recipient of the Ninth District P.T.A.
 Honorary Service Award and a member of the San Diego Alumnae chapter of Gamma Phi Beta.